repetitions picoCTF 2023 Solution

 Learn more

 Nested Base64 encoding means the data has been Base64-encoded several times in a row.
 Each layer wraps the previous output, so to recover the original you decode exactly as many times as it was encoded.
-For this challenge that turns out to be six.
+Use the self-terminating loop above to learn the exact count for your instance rather than assuming a fixed number.

 The loop above is more robust than counting layers by eye: it stops as soon as picoCTF{ appears and tells you how many decodes that took.
 If the output ever stops looking like Base64 (mixed case + digits + = padding) before the flag shows, the next layer is probably hex, gzip, or a different encoding instead.

-Once you know the depth is six, a flat shell pipeline reads enc_flag once and pipes through five more decodes.
+Once the loop tells you the depth N, a flat shell pipeline reads enc_flag once and pipes through N-1 more decodes.
+The example below shows six decodes; adjust the number of stages to the N your loop reported.

 bash